vdobrikov/spring-rest-kafka/README.md

 Consider Spring native docker image approach.
 Maybe replace Spring with Quarkus as more native-friendly solution.

 ## rest-consumer
-Overall it's better to use API-first approach and start from OpenAPI specification file and generate server endpoints from it.
 For better performance Project Reactor can be considered.

 ## kafka